awsdocs/aws-lambda-developer-guide/doc_source/services-cloudformation.md

 }
 ```

 The function is responsible for returning a response to the callback URL that indicates success or failure\.
-For the full response syntax, see [Custom Resource Response Objects](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html)\.
+For the full response syntax, see [Custom resource response objects](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html)\.

-**Example – AWS CloudFormation Custom Resource Response**
+**Example – AWS CloudFormation custom resource response**

 ```
 {